 Where can I eat on campus?

-Several locations will remain open at this time.
-Hours of operation can be found here, but are subject to change.
+Current Duke Dining hours of operation can be found here, but are subject to change.

 What is Duke Dining doing to protect students’ and guests’ health and safety?